 While group projects are appropriate in some circumstances, it is the individual student who must be taught.
 Franklin believes that it is important for students to learn to work with a variety of people from different backgrounds and who have a wide range of skills.
 Franklin also believes that each student is responsible for his or her own academic progress and must develop the necessary skills and study habits for success.

 Study after study shows that parental involvement is the key to a student’s success in school.
-Franklin requires that involvement in many ways:
+Parent involvement at Franklin School may include:

 - Provide transportation to and from school